nginxinc/nginx-one-workshops/labs/lab5/readme.md

   #
 ```

 Save your edits.
 You'll notice a couple of changes from the other blocks (besides the name).
 The first is the environment variable called `NGINX_LICENSE_JWT: $JWT` This is what authorizes the pulling of this specific image.
 The second change is the image name `private-registry.nginx.com/nginx-plus/agent:debian` which pulls the debian version of the NGINX Plus with Agent installed.
-We will be able to see this in the One Console once deployed.
+We will be able to see this in the NGINX One Console once deployed.

 Now that this file is edited, save it and let's restart the containers.
 Issue the following commands: